 Weighted blankets can be pricey, but considering how important sleep is, they are worth every penny!!
 My favorite brand, SensaCalm, now has an economy line of weighted blankets along with an amazing clearance section.

-Turn off screens at least an hour before bedtime
+Turn off screens an hour before bed

 All screens emit blue light, which has been shown to disrupt the body’s natural circadian rhythm and it’s ability to produce melatonin.
 Make sure you turn off all screens a good hour, if not more, before bedtime.